sassoftware/rtdm-migrate-to-id/README.md

 The parameter protocol is optional.
 The default value is "http" if not provided.
 If the target environment is using HTTPS for secure online transactions then protocol must be provided with a value of "https".

 The parameter parentFolderUri is optional.
 The default value is /folders/folders/@myFolder if not provided.

+The parameter useCrossBranchLinks is optional.
+The default value is "true".
+The use of cross-branch link nodes in the migration tool is an experimental feature.
+This feature is enabled by default.
+Cross-branch links will be created in the migrated Decision if the RTDM campaign contains a node with multiple input nodes.
+If the migration tool generates an error related to cross-branch links then set this parameter to "false".

 ### Capabilities

 * Creation of DS2 Node process in ID from RTDM DS2 Process